+4. CLEANLINESS

-4. CLEANLINESS LEVEL 1 a) b) c) d) e) Littering.
-Failure to keep Room/common areas in a clean and sanitary condition after use.
-Improper disposal of refuse, including leaving garbage bags outside of your Room.
-Collection of empty containers, bottles or cans that is judged by Residence Staff, for sanitary reasons, to be beyond recycling purposes.
-Failure to (follow disposal instructions of) dispose of recycling, garbage and/or organics appropriately; including, but not limited to leaving garbage/recycling bags, leaving items on compactor floor, bagging organics with a non- organic bag, failure to break down cardboard, failure to separate recycling/garbage/organics into their designated disposal areas.
+- a) Littering. - b) Failure to keep Room/common areas in a clean and sanitary condition after use. - c) Improper disposal of refuse, including leaving garbage bags outside of your Room. - d) Collection of empty containers, bottles or cans that is judged by Residence Staff, for sanitary reasons, to be beyond recycling purposes. - e) Failure to (follow disposal instructions of) dispose of recycling, garbage and/or organics appropriately; including, but not limited to leaving garbage/recycling bags, leaving items on compactor floor, bagging organics with a non-organic bag, failure to break down cardboard, failure to separate recycling/garbage/organics into their designated disposal areas.

-5. DAMAGES AND VANDALISM LEVEL 2 a) Marking any surface through action or neglect, that is not deemed normal wear and tear. b) Behaviour that causes, or has the potential to cause moderate damage through actions, carelessness, or negligence. c) Failure to keep your furniture, fixtures and appliances in a good state of repair. d) Attempt to repair and/or resolve damages without consultation and subsequent permission from the Residence. e) Damage to, or alteration of Residence Community Resources such as bulletin boards, posters, decorations, etc. LEVEL 3 a) Behaviour that causes, or has the potential to cause significant damage through action, carelessness or negligence. b) Willful damage, vandalism or graffiti or neglect that leads to serious damage to the residence, Georgian College or private property.
+5. DAMAGES & VANDALISM

+- Marking any surface through action or neglect, that is not deemed normal wear and tear. - b) Behaviour that causes, or has the potential to cause moderate damage through actions, carelessness, or negligence. - Failure to keep your furniture, fixtures and appliances in a good state of repair. - d) Attempt to repair and/or resolve damages without consultation and subsequent permission from the Residence. - e) Damage to, or alteration of Residence Community Resources such as bulletin boards, posters, decorations, etc.

+- a) Behaviour that causes, or has the potential to cause significant damage through action, carelessness or negligence. - b) Willful damage, vandalism or graffiti or neglect that leads to serious damage to the residence, Georgian College or private property.
-6. DISRUPTIVE BEHAVIOUR LEVEL 1 a) Throwing, dropping, kicking or knocking objects from/at residence buildings, windows, or stairwells, whether intentional or unintentional.

-b) Participating in physically-active games or sports inside Residence which could disturb Residents, Staff or the surrounding community or cause damage to facilities or personal injuries.
+6. DISRUPTIVE BEHAVIOUR LEVEL 1 a) b) Throwing, dropping, kicking or knocking objects from/at residence buildings, windows, or stairwells, whether intentional or unintentional.
+Participating in physically-active games or sports inside Residence which could disturb Residents, Staff or the surrounding community or cause damage to facilities or personal injuries.
 LEVEL 2 c) Creating or permitting behaviour in Residence which is a nuisance or annoyance to Residents, Residence Staff, the surrounding community, or to the supplier of services authorized by Residence or Georgian College.
-This includes pranks/raids or similar actions that could be damaging to personal, Residence or Georgian Collegial property or reputation.
+This includes pranks/raids or similar actions that could be damaging to personal, Residence or Georgian College property or reputation.